drjubbs/dota-stats/README.md

 # Summary

-This program uses the Dota 2 REST API (see https://steamwebapi.azurewebsites.net/ for "better documentation, although much is not implemented") to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
+This program uses the Dota 2 REST API to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
 The scripts are designed to be run in the background using e.g. `crontab` to continuously harvest match data.

 The project also includes several analysis scripts, which use a variety of a summary statistics and machine learning techniques to extract insight from the data.
+Some of the files are Jupyter Notebooks, stored as markdown.
+Since Jupyter Notebooks are difficult to `diff`, the `jupytext` extension should be used to run these notebooks and keep the markdown synced.

 Overview of the key files:
 - `fetch.py` runs in background fetching new data.
 It takes command line arguments for which hero and skill level to fetch.
 This is usually setup to run in the background using a crontab with a lock.
 - `fetch_summary.py` can be run to update the summary statistics in the `fetch_summary` table.
 This is used to track job health.
+- `meta.py` Meta-data contain enums and other contextual information for interpreting API results.
+- `ml_encoding.py` Utility functions which encode hero and hero pairing information for machine learning.
+Used to flatten and unflatten feature sets as needed.
+- `health_dashboard.md` Notebook which displays tables and graphs showing the results of the fetch jobs by hour and day.
+- `hero_overall_winrate.md` Notebook showing basic win rate plotting using descriptive statistics.
+- `gen_lane_prior.py` no longer actively used but perhaps useful, this script uses lane percentage information from http://dotabuff.com and some manually mask to provide a probability distribution for which farm position each hero should occupy.
+For a given match, you can then take the full time composition and calculate a "maximum likelihood" estimate to get farm priority.
+Not perfect, but it does allow some calculation of win percentage based on farm position.
+- `icons.py` Download most recent minimap icons.
+Icons might be useful to clean up visualizations.
 - `compact_db.py` earlier versions of the code using SQLite3 files instead of a MariaDB backend, this scripts compacts those files into a unique record set and transfers into MariaDB.
--
+- `run_test.py` Unit testing

 # Setup